viktoriia-haliuk/UA-4725-TAF/src/HW_02_JavaScript_task1/README.md

 # Homework 02 JavaScript

-**Task1:** Write a function that checks if a specific text is present on a web page.
+**Task 1:** Write a function that checks if a specific text is present on a web page.

 ## How to test:
 1. Open the website https://www.greencity.cx.ua/#/greenCity.